-- Listen to what the child has to say and allow them to speak freely - Remain calm and not overact or act shocked or disgusted the pupil may stop talking if they feel they are upsetting the listener - Reassure the child that it is not their fault and that they have done the right thing in telling someone - Not be afraid of silences staff must remember how difficult it is for the pupil and allow them time to talk - Take what the child is disclosing seriously - Ask open questions and avoid asking leading questions - Avoid jumping to conclusions, speculation or make accusations - Not automatically offer any physical touch as comfort.
-It may be anything but comforting to a child who is being abused. - Avoid admonishing the child for not disclosing sooner.
-Saying things such as 'I do wish you had told me about it when it started' may be the staff member's way of being supportive but may be interpreted by the child to mean they have done something wrong. - Tell the child what will happen next.
+- listen to what the pupil has to say and allow them to speak freely; - remain calm and not overact or act shocked or disgusted the pupil may stop talking if they feel they are upsetting the listener; - reassure the pupil that it is not their fault and that they have done the right thing in telling someone; - not be afraid of silences staff must remember how difficult it is for the pupil and allow them time to talk; - take what the pupil is disclosing seriously; - ask open questions and avoid asking leading questions; - avoid jumping to conclusions, speculation or make accusations; - not automatically offer any physical touch as comfort.
+It may be anything but comforting to a pupil who is being abused; - avoid admonishing the pupil for not disclosing sooner.
+Saying things such as 'I do wish you had told me about it when it started' may be the staff member's way of being supportive but may be interpreted by the pupil to mean they have done something wrong; and \( \Precedet tell the pupil what will happen next.

-If a pupil talks to any member of staff about any risks to their safety or wellbeing the staff member will let the child know that they will have to pass the information on - staff are not allowed to keep secrets.
+If a pupil talks to any member of staff about any risks to their safety or wellbeing the staff member will let the pupil know that they will have to pass the information on - staff are not allowed to keep secrets.

-The member of staff should write up their conversation as soon as possible on the Expression of Concern form/electronic CP system - in the child's own words.
+The member of staff should write up their conversation as soon as possible on the Expression of Concern form in the pupil's own words.
 Staff should make this a matter of priority.
-Any paper record should be signed and dated, the member of staff's name should be printed.
-All disclosure records must detail where the disclosure was made and who else was present.
-Paper records should be handed directly to the DSL.
+The record should be signed and dated, the member of staff's name should be printed and it should also detail where the disclosure was made and who else was present.
+The record should be handed to the DSL.

-Notifying Parents
+14. Notifying Parents